keyzf/GBA/README.md

-# Welcome to GBA Emulator
+# Welcome to the GBA emulator

-GBA Emulator is a free, online GBA emulator!
-I have 50+ Games to play!
+GBA Emulator is a free, online GBA emulator with 50+ Games to play!

-# GBA Emulator Website
+# GBA Game Website

 https://browncha023.github.io/GBA/